35 Fast Dinner Ideas for Any Night of the Week

 Get the recipe: Zucchini and Bean Salad With Bulgur

 Whole-Grain Spaghetti With Garlicky Kale and Tomatoes

 Craving pasta but not in the mood to load up on carbs?
 We devised this super easy dinner idea: a pasta dish with garlic, onion, kale, grape tomatoes, and almonds to go with whole-grain noodles.
 As you boil the spaghetti, you’ll cook the kale on the stovetop with garlic and onion, which only takes a few minutes.
 Top the pasta with kale, chopped roasted almonds, and pecorino cheese.
 We’re willing to bet the whole family will love this 30-minute supper idea.
 Especially you.

 Get the recipe: Whole-Grain Spaghetti With Garlicky Kale and Tomatoes

 Southwestern Beef Chili With Corn

 Plenty of choice chili recipes require you to simmer the pot for an hour or two.
-And it’s not that this all-American classic isn’t worth investing some time.
-But when your family wants chili fast, this poblano chile-spiked chili, packed with ground beef, black beans, corn kernels, and carrots, comes together on the stove in just 30 minutes.
+And it’s not that this all-American classic isn’t worth investing some time, but when your family wants chili fast, this poblano chile-spiked chili, packed with ground beef, black beans, corn kernels, and carrots, comes together on the stove in just 30 minutes.
 What’s even quicker than that?
-Doubling the recipe, and taking care of dinner for night down the road, or stretch it out by serving the chili over brown rice.
+Doubling the recipe and taking care of dinner for one night down the road or stretch it out by serving the chili over brown rice.